Very early in the morning, the soldiers brought Jesus to Pilate, the governor at the time. Pilate asked Jesus, "Are you the king of the Jews?"

 This upset the chief priests because they were jealous of him and the Jewish friends He had made.

 Pilate listened to the complaints of the people that brought Jesus, but he couldn't find any reason to punish Him.
 Pilate questioned Jesus, but Jesus didn't stick up for himself (He knew that they wouldn't listen anyway).
 He had done nothing wrong.

-Pilate called together the chief priests, the rulers, and the people and said to them, "I have talked to Jesus, and I find no reason to kill Him."
+Pilate called together the chief priests, the rulers, and the people.
+He said to them, "I have talked to Jesus, and I find no reason to kill Him."

-After they heard that all the people shouted, "We want Jesus!
+After they heard that, all the people shouted, "We want Jesus!
 Release Barabbas instead!"
-Barabbas had been in jail because he had killed someone, and the people wanted him to be free, and Jesus to be punished. ( It sounds strange but it was like peer pressure.
-The chief priests went around telling people lies about Jesus, so that they would be afraid of Him, and want to kill Him).
+Barabbas had been in jail because he had killed someone, and the people wanted him to be free, and Jesus to be punished.
+(It sounds strange but it was like peer pressure.
+The chief priests went around telling people lies about Jesus, so that they would be afraid of Him, and would want to kill Him).

 Pilate didn't like this one bit.
 He wanted to let Jesus go, so he tried to talk to the people but they didn't let him.
 They just kept shouting, "Crucify Him!
 Crucify Him!"

 Pilate tried again, yelling, "What has Jesus done wrong?
 I can punish Him but then I must let Him go, He doesn't deserve to die!"
 But the people just shouted louder to crucify Jesus and Pilate wanted to please the crowd so he freed Barabbas and sent Jesus to die.